LucianoHenn/BrokerChooser-Backend-Developer-Homework/README.md

 Disclaimer: BrokerChooser already has a more robust version of this A/B testing system implemented, we do not expect you to work for us before we hire you. :)

+I created a TestTypeSeeder.

+The CTA Button Type expect as variant names bootstrap classic button colors like such as 'danger','info','success',etc.

+The Show Social Logins 'true' or 'false'.

+The Brand Text any string value.